danieleongari/cp2k_wfntools/README.md

 * the non-counterpoise-corrected interaction energy is: E=E(ABab)-E(Aa)-E(Bb)
 * the counterpoise-corrected interaction energy is: E=E(ABab)-E(Aab)-E(Bab)
 * E=E(Aab)-E(Aa) is the difference in the energy due to a better minimization of the wave function of the fragment A when the basis set of B is added.
 This value should be negative.
+* Different atom types can be specified for the same element: use the convention "type = elementX" with X being a scalar.
+For example, in an antiferromagnetic calculation one can use Cu1 and Cu2 to specify atoms with opposite spin.
+It is possible to use any number (e.g., Cu10, Cu3333), but NOT letters or symbols (e.g., Cu_1, CuUP, CuSpin1, ..., are not read correctly)

 ### Examples:
 #### 1) Print the formatted wavefunction: